Choosing between Activepieces vs. Zapier for workflow automation often comes down to six questions:

 Activepieces charges $5 per active flow per month with unlimited runs.
 A team running 20 automations pays $100/month whether those flows execute 100 times or 100,000 times.
 The first 10 flows are free with no expiration.

 For high-volume use cases (lead enrichment, support ticket routing, data syncing), this model costs far less than task-based alternatives.
-Users on AppSumo calculated that equivalent usage would cost approximately $3,999/month on Zapier.
+Users on AppSumo calculated that equivalent usage would cost approximately $3,999/month on Zapier's equivalent plan.

-But for operations-heavy teams processing thousands of records daily, costs compound quickly.
-If you exceed your plan's task allowance, extra tasks are billed at 1.25x the plan's per-task cost, up to 3x the plan limit.
+For operations-heavy teams processing thousands of records daily, costs compound quickly.
+When you exceed your plan's task allowance, extra tasks are billed at 1.25x the plan's per-task cost, up to 3x the plan limit.
+A team hitting consistent overages can find their automation bill doubling quarter over quarter.

 AI agents: automation vs. intelligence